Help & Support - Landlordy app

-Unlimited number of properties and rental units - the free version of the app is limited to two properties.
+Unlimited number of properties and rental units - the free version of the app is limited to single property/rental unit.

-Unlimited number of tenants/rental agreements - the free version of the app is limited to one tenant/agreement.
+Unlimited number of tenants/rental agreements - the free version of the app is limited to single tenant/lease agreement.

 Print and share reports - print and share (email, send via Messages.app or save/send via other apps supporting .pdf files) cash flow reports and tenant balance statements.